Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-Save on your car insurance by covering multiple cars with one provider.
+Save on your car insurance policies by covering multiple vehicles with one company.

 Just like getting a discount for bundling your policies together, you can save money by covering all of your family’s vehicles with one insurance provider.
 If you have more than one driver in your household or more than one car in the driveway, there’s a good chance you qualify.

-Multi-car insurance works when you add more than one car to your insurance policy.
-It can help both you and your insurance provider streamline everything from coverage options to the billing process.
+Add more than one vehicle to your insurance policy.
+This helps you streamline everything from coverage options to the billing process.
 And since you’re bringing more business with more coverage, you’ll likely get a discount on your premium.

 With a multi-car insurance discount, you’re either insuring multiple cars on one policy or you have multiple cars on separate policies under the same provider.

 This kind of discount doesn’t typically compound each time a vehicle is added, but is applied as a flat rate or percentage on each vehicle you add to your policy.

 Yes, most providers allow you to bundle and save with motorcycles, boats, RVs, ATVs, even snowmobiles and jet skis.
 With a multi-vehicle policy, you have options that allow you to cover your different vehicles as needed, whether you’re insuring a boat, an RV, a luxury sedan, or a golf cart.